subhayanmukherjee/subhayanmukherjee.github.io/index.md

 “CNN-based InSAR Denoising and Coherence Metric”, 17th IEEE Sensors, Oct 28-31, 2018, New Delhi, India (<a href="https://arxiv.org/pdf/2001.06954">preprint</a> | <a href="https://doi.org/10.1109/ICSENS.2018.8589920">published</a> | <a href="https://github.com/subhayanmukherjee/cnninsar">code</a>)
 </p>
 <p style="font-style:italic;">
-“An Unsupervised Generative Neural Approach for InSAR Phase Filtering and Coherence Estimation”, IEEE Geoscience and Remote Sensing Letters (<a href="https://arxiv.org/pdf/2001.09631">preprint</a> | <a href="https://doi.org/10.1109/LGRS.2020.3010504">published</a>)
+“An Unsupervised Generative Neural Approach for InSAR Phase Filtering and Coherence Estimation”, IEEE Geoscience and Remote Sensing Letters (<a href="https://arxiv.org/pdf/2001.09631">preprint</a> | <a href="https://doi.org/10.1109/LGRS.2020.3010504">published</a> | <a href="https://github.com/subhayanmukherjee/geninsar.git">code</a>)
 </p>

 <details>